One or more high-risk types of Human papillomavirus are present in over 99.7% of cervical cancers.

 HPV is spread by skin to skin contact.
 For HPV in the cervix, this is through sexual contact.
 This can be by having full sex, oral sex, genital touching or sharing sex toys.

 Yes.
-Most women are probably infected at some stage in their lives but never know.
-In most cases the body’s own defence mechanisms (immune system) get rid of the virus.
+Most people are probably infected at some stage in their lives but never know.
+In most cases, the body’s own defences (immune system) get rid of the virus.

 The virus does not cause any symptoms even if there are cell changes on the cervix.
 This is why cervical screening is important.

 The HPV virus can lie dormant (sleeping) for many years and may never cause any cell changes.
 If it is found on a screening test, we cannot say how long it has been there.
 The virus might cause cell changes many years later.
 This is why it is important to keep going for screening when you are invited, even if your tests have always been normal.